What Is Gustatory Sweating? Causes, Signs, Treatment, And More

 If this happens then it is on one side of the face which is called Frey syndrome.

-Gustatory sweating is also a rare complication of diabetes mellitus.
+Gustatory sweating is also a rare complication of diabetes mellitus (sweating may occur on both sides of the head).

-A study shows that gustatory sweating – is much more common and often very closely linked with diabetic nephropathy.
+A study shows that gustatory sweating is much more common and often very closely linked with diabetic kidney disease.

-Diabetes people are more prone to gustatory sweating – compared to those who do not have these conditions.
+Diabetic people are more prone to gustatory sweating compared to normal peoples.

 Learn More – Natural Ways To Prevent Pre-Diabetes, And Diabetes